 Of course, there’s zucchini bread, a favorite in our home.
 In the South, we have a soft spot for a good squash casserole too, and this healthy take at Little Pine is a good option to have.
 But if you’re looking for a main dish for dinner that can use up your squash or zucchini, then try this Baked Veggie Rigatoni at Butter Be Ready or a creamy lemon butter cheesy zucchini orzo at Halfbaked Harvest.
 It’s so good!
 But then, everything on her site is.

 Garlic ramps are related to leeks and shallots, but have a more garlicky flavor to them.
 Add them to your pesto — this lemony ramp pesto from Vanilla Bean Cuisine is terrific.
 Or try a batch of ramp and leek fritters with the recipe from White Plate Blank Slate; I think they’d be delicious with a bowl of soup or a salad.
-You can even make your own homemade garlic pasta, following the tutorial at Chews Local.

 One of the easiest ways to use any bok choy you get in your July CSA box is to roast it as a side dish.
 Slice it in half lengthwise, then drizzle it with olive oil and some garlic — maybe some soy sauce if you’re going with Asian flavors — then roast it on a sheet pan.